andrewcannan/infinite_realms/README.md

 </details>
 <br><br>

 5. Product Cards: Each product is displayed in an individual card format.
-Cards are arranged in coloum amounts suitable for screen size of the user.
+Cards are arranged in coloumn amounts suitable for screen size of the user.
 The card includes:

 * Product Image: Clickable and serves as a direct link to the product's detail page, providing users with a visual representation of the product.
 * Product Name: Clearly states the name of the product.